Gucci marks 50 years of Swiss watchmaking with High Watchmaking collection

-After half a century of timeless luxury and craftsmanship, Gucci unveiled its second High Watchmaking collection on 30 March 2022 at the Gucci Wonderland event in Geneva, Switzerland.
+After half a century of timeless luxury and craftsmanship, Gucci unveiled its second High Watchmaking collection at the Gucci Wonderland event in Geneva.

-Fusing technological brilliance with the artistic innovation that is synonymous with the House of Gucci, the watches are statements that define time itself.
-To mark the occasion, Gucci has launched three new models as successors to the 2021 debut collection.

 While the first High Watchmaking collection debuted in 2021, this year’s fairground-inspired event saw the new collection that is precious, sophisticated and bears the signature Gucci style in all its forms.